Skip to Main Content

 There are several reasons why many standard insurance companies will not provide insurance for Ferraris.
 Although these reasons primarily boil down to the risk of a costly claim, there are two main components:

 Some companies specialize in coverage for higher-value vehicles.
-When shopping around for quotes, look for providers who offer coverage for your specific Ferrari make and model.
+When shopping around for quotes, look for providers that offer coverage for your specific Ferrari make and model.

 Here are a few insurance providers that advertise insurance for exotic, performance and high-value vehicles: